VITObelgium/hadoop-spark-samples/advanced/README.md

 -----

 ## Step 2: Submit the Job to YARN
 We use the `submit_job.sh` script to run the spark job on the cluster.
 Refer to the [docker sample](../docker/README.md) for more information about submitting jobs in with docker images.
+An important difference here is the inclusion of `/data` in the mounts, as we need access to the data stored there.

+The output of the job can be found in the spark application logs.

 Some things to keep in mind:

 - Make sure to use `PYSPARK_PYTHON` to refer to the python version specified in `requirements.yml`.
 - Point `IMAGE` to the correct repository and make sure it is reachable from the cluster.
+- Add any volumes you need to the `MOUNTS` variable